ian-cho/data-prep-kit/examples/kfp-pipelines/superworkflows/ray/kfp_v2/README.md

 make workflow-build
 ```

-Please be aware that in KFP v2, there is an (issue)[default pipeline input params are missing from the GUI](https://github.com/kubeflow/pipelines/issues/11515]] where default values for pipeline input parameters do not appear in the GUI,
+Please note that in KFP v2, there is an [issue](https://github.com/kubeflow/pipelines/issues/11515) where pipeline input parameters with default values of `False `or an empty
-making them required even if defaults are set.
-For fields with empty string values, inserting an single space can serve as a workaround.
+string do not appear in the GUI, causing them to be required despite having default values.
+As
+a workaround for empty string fields, inserting a single space can be used.
 This issue has been resolved in newer KFP versions.